 Previously women received the state pension at age 60 and men at age 65.
 This has gradually been increased because people in the UK are living longer which increases the cost of paying the state pension.
-Between 2010 and 2018, the state pension age for women increased to 65 – and moving forward, men and women will receive their state pension at the same age.

 The old state pension was made up of a basic pension plus an additional pension linked to earnings.
 The new state pension pays a single flat rate payment plus any ‘protected payments’.

 If you were already receiving the state pension before 6 April, 2016, you’ll continue to receive it under the old rules.

 Not everyone who lives in the UK is entitled to the full state pension.
 To qualify you must meet a number of government criteria.